 How does acupuncture treat postpartum water retention?

-Acupuncture is very effective in treating water retention.
+Acupuncture is a very effective TCM Postpartum Treatment for water retention.
 As part of the treatment, the practitioner will needle certain points in the abdomen and extremities.
 You will often experience significant relief within a day of the treatment.